-The proposed mechanical vegetation treatments described above will mulch much some of the vegetative debris using a masticator and place it on the ground concurrently with vegetation removal.
-Additional biomass generated from the CalVTP treatments would primarily be disposed of by chipping, decking the boles (i.e., stacking the tree trunks) on site, or lopping and scattering.
+The proposed mechanical vegetation treatments described above will mulch much of the vegetative debris using a masticator and place it on the ground concurrently with vegetation removal.
+Additional biomass generated from the CalVTP treatments would primarily be disposed of by chipping.
 Chipping locations would be prioritized at previously disturbed sites, such as roads and trails.
-Chipped and masticated biomass will be placed onto disturbed areas (e.g., established roads, trails) and as a groundcover to provide protection from rainfall impact and as a method of soil erosion).
 Remaining chips would be used in staging areas and may be spread in the treatment area if needed.
 Chips would not exceed 4 inches in depth in any area.
-Where placement of chipped and masticated material onto disturbed areas is not feasible, chipped and masticated biomass may be spread onto other areas such that the depth of chips is as shallow as possible and not to exceed 4 inches.
 In addition, chipped biomass would not be placed in waters of the State, Waters of the U.S., or other sensitive habitats.
-Decked boles would be located within the treatment area on existing disturbed areas.
-The landowner would process the boles in the future.
 The remaining biomass (approximately 5 percent) would be lopped and scattered within the treatment areas.